oliverwalkerjp/TextBelt/README.md

 TextBelt Bot is a customized software which has the ability to send mass sms using Textbelt.com **api key**.
 This tool is 100% free, no purchase fee.
 Is TextBelt.com reliable?
 Yes!
 To get Textbelt Api, visit **Textbelt.com**, they only accept paypal and credit card for payment.

+## Disclaimer

+This Software was created for good purposes and personal use only.
+Provided "AS IS" without warranty of any kind.
+Use this program at your own risk.
+The use is complete responsibility of the end user.
+The developers assume no liability and are not responsible for any misuse or damage caused by this program.

 ## Folder and file structure

  - TextBelt.exe